 Peckett & Sons were based in Bristol at the Atlas Locomotive Works and were a small but well known firm which produced steam engines until 1958, before closing in 1962.

-When Kaye’s followed Nelson’s example by ordering six of these locomotives between 1903 and1923 to run on rails 60cm (about 2 feet), they called their first one ‘Jurassic’ which has caused confusion with the Nelson’s one; but it is the Kaye’s ‘Jurassic’ that is now with the Lincolnshire Coast Light Railway (LCLR) and in a project for restoration under a £43,600 Heritage Lottery Fund grant.
+When Kaye’s followed Nelson’s example by ordering six of these locomotives between 1903 and 1923 to run on rails 60cm apart (about 2 feet), they called their first one ‘Jurassic’ which has caused confusion with the Nelson’s one; but it is the Kaye’s ‘Jurassic’ that is now with the Lincolnshire Coast Light Railway (LCLR) and and was restored to working order in 2017 with the help of a grant of £43,000 from the Heritage Lottery Fund.

 Saddle tanks were a popular arrangement especially for smaller locomotives in industrial use, because it gave a greater water supply, but it also limited the size of the boiler and restricted access to it for cleaning.
 Due to this, the locomotive has a higher centre of gravity and the driver’s vision is restricted, hence they must operate at lower and so safer speeds.
 Water in the tank is slightly pre-heated by the boiler, which reduces the loss of pressure found when cold feed water is injected into the boiler.
 However if the water becomes too hot, injectors lose efficiency and can fail.
 For this reason, the tanks often stopped short of the hotter and uninsulated smokebox.